 Sara E. Heins is a policy researcher at the RAND Corporation.
 Her research interests include substance use and dependence, injury, occupational health, health information technology, maternal and child health, and emergency medical services.
-Current RAND projects include a review of changes to Medicaid telehealth policy during the COVID-19 public health emergency and assisting the Centers for Medicare and Medicaid collect data on ground ambulance organizations.
+Current RAND projects include a review of changes to Medicaid telehealth policy during the COVID-19 public health emergency and assisting the Centers for Medicare and Medicaid to collect data on ground ambulance organizations.
 Recently completed RAND projects include developing and validating algorithms to predict functional impairment among Medicare beneficiaries and reviewing state-level efforts to link Medicaid claims and birth certificate data to advance maternal and child health.

 Prior to beginning her doctoral program, Heins worked as a data analyst for the Center for Injury Research and Policy and the Major Extremity Trauma Research Consortium, both at Johns Hopkins.
-She received her doctorate from the Johns Hopkins Bloomberg School of Health in the Department of Health Policy and Management, with a concentration in health services research.
+She received her Ph.D. in health policy and management with a concentration in health services research from the Johns Hopkins Bloomberg School of Health, and her B.A. in biology and society from Cornell University.

 Faherty LJ, Heins SE, Kranz AM, Patrick SW, Stein BD, "Association Between Punitive Policies and Neonatal Abstinence Syndrome Among Medicaid-Insured Infants in Complex Policy Environments," Addiction, 117(1), 2022

 Heins SE, Buttorff CB, Armstrong C, Pacula RL, "Claims-Based Measures of Prescription Opioid Utilization: A Practical Guide for Researchers," Drug and Alcohol Dependence, 2021